dustinchadparker/MeggicBuffTracker/README.md

 - Click to cast spells or use items directly from the tracker if they're expired or <2min remaining.
 - Shift+Click to remove tracked buffs.
 - Configurable UI with drag-and-drop positioning.
+- Shows item counter on hover for items and spells requiring reagents.

 ## Installation